Ovive57/get_nebular_emission/README.rst

 .. inclusion-marker-do-not-remove

+This code is my little contribution to the code that you can find in https://github.com/galform/get_nebular_emission.
+It is not finished here.

 TO DO
 -----
 [] Calculate Bulge and Disk separately and then add the fluxes from the 2 contributions.